Safety Training (The Office): Production

 "Safety Training" was the second episode of the series directed by Harold Ramis.
 Ramis had previously directed the episode "A Benihana Christmas" earlier in the third season.
-The episode was the sixth of the series written by B. J. Novak.
+The episode was the sixth of the series written by B. J. Novak, though Novak has downplayed his role, describing the script as "a group effort" involving significant contributions from everyone in the writing staff and from Ramis.
 Novak also acts in the show as Ryan Howard.
+The main plot idea, conceived during The Office's second season, was inspired by the true story of a football player and coach who pretended to get into a fight and threw a dummy off of a roof.
+The writing staff thought this seemed like something the character Michael Scott might do to pretend to commit suicide, and worked backward from there.